785pavan/isee2019-SPENDEMON/docs/_posts/2019-05-15-ISEE-2019-Requirements-Analysis.md

 ---
 layout: post
-title: "Blog#2:Requirements Analysis"
+title: "Blog#2: Requirements Analysis"
 date: 2019-05-15
 ---
 **<span style="color:#C2185B; font-family:Cursive">Introduction:</span>**

 Welcome to the second stage of our development for the app SPENDEMON.
 In this particular blog, we intend to present the requirements which our customer wanted implemented in our app and how we analyzed the requirements into tangible formats so as to implement it in our App.

 **<span style="color:#C2185B; font-family:Cursive">Overview:</span>**

 The main stages for the Requirement Analysis includes:
-1. Drafting the initial Requirements questionnaire.
+* Drafting the initial Requirements questionnaire.

 2. Gathering and Analyzing the requirements from the customer.

 3. Creation of User stories.

 4. Mapping the user stories into various diagrams.

 **<span style="color:#C2185B; font-family:Cursive">1.
 Drafting the initial Requirements questionnaire:</span>**
 We did a thorough research on the available apps in the market and brain stormed new ideas which were doable for us as well as which would give the App an X-factor.
 With this information we came up with the questionnaire below for our team meetings with the customer:

-1. Do you need the option for automated expenses and incomes/Salaries?
+* Do you need the option for automated expenses and incomes/Salaries?

 2. Should be a collaboration between any other app and this app?
 Also connection to email or phone number?